artistassembly/zbx_unifi_network/README.md

 - CPU usage.
 - Memory usage.
 - Temperature sensors.
-- Metrics for al ports.
+- Metrics for all ports.
 - Other metrics.

+UXG:

+- CPU usage.
+- Memory usage.
+- Temperature sensors.
+- Metrics for all ports.
+- Other metrics.

 USW:

 - CPU usage.
 - Memory usage.
-- Metrics for al ports.
+- Metrics for all ports.
 - Other metrics.

 UAP: